ppalone/crypt/README.md

 # Crypt

-A secret anonymous 🕵🏻 place where you can only view your blogs 📝.
+㊙ A secret & secure place where you only can view your blogs 📝

+### Features 🍰
+- [X] Secure Authentication and Authorization with passport.js and express sessions
+- [X] Email verification
+- [X] Prevention from bots
+- [ ] Reset password
+- [ ] Change password
+- [ ] Filtering blogs

 ### How to run on your local machine?